Hamburg Finkenwerder Airport: Manufacturing

 The Airbus site at Finkenwerder is the main operations centre for Airbus Operations GmbH and employs around 15,000 people.
 The Hamburg factory manufactures and equips the forward and rear fuselage sections of the A330 and A350 XWB.
 Final assembly is carried out for all models of the A320 family, plus fitting-out of their cabin interiors and painting for final delivery.
 A large global spares centre is also maintained, holding some 120,000 parts, as well as A320 series maintenance-training facilities.
 The airport forms an integral part of these manufacturing operations.

-Airport flights
+Airlines and destinations

 There are no public scheduled services at Finkenwerder.
 The airport handles around 10 to 15 aircraft movements per day.
 Most are transfer, freight, and test flights for Airbus manufacturing.
 The twice-daily corporate shuttle service to the Airbus plant in Toulouse has been operated by the Spanish operator Volotea since 4 November 2019 on a five-year contract.
-Previously the service was operated by Germania.
+Previously the service was operated by Germania and PrivatAir.